-Check-In: Monday, July 22, 6 to 8 a.m.
+Check-In: Monday, July 21, 6 to 8 a.m.
 EXCEPT Market Eggs and Market Carcass.

-Check-In Market Eggs and Market Carcass: Monday, July 22, 8 a.m.
+Check-In Market Eggs and Market Carcass: Monday, July 21, 8 a.m.
 Refrigeration will not be provided.
 Eggs and carcass classes will be released after judging.
-Meet the Chicken: TBA Judging: Monday, July 22, 9 a.m.
+Judging: Monday, July 21, 9 a.m.